-The word 'spectrum' is used because children with this diagnosis share some difficulties.
-However, autism may affect each child in different ways.
-Some children with autism participate independently in everyday activities, while others will need ongoing support.
+The word 'spectrum' is used because children with autism share some difficulties.
+However, autism affects each child in different ways.
+Some children with autism can care for their everyday activities, while others will need ongoing help.

-About 1 in 160 children are thought to have have autism, although recent research suggests that it may be as many as 1 in 110 children.
+About 1 in 100 children have autism.
+Recent research suggests that it may be as many as 1 in 65 children.
 Boys are about four times more likely to have autism than girls.

-No one cause of autism has been found - it is likely that many different things cause autism.
+No one cause of autism has been found.
 Recent studies suggest that some children with autism have differences in their genes.
 We still have much to learn.